Jabbawukis/model_trainigs_results/README.md

 - 6-8: all with Gazetteer Embeddings, all with Glove, model 06 with partial and full matching, model 07 with only full model 08 with only partial matching

 ## Round 15.
-- With rnn and with reproject_embeddings, without use_all_gazetteers (not necessary), 3 training runs, with LARGER count sensitive gazetteers provided by Susanna Rücker
+- With rnn and with reproject_embeddings, without use_all_gazetteers (not necessary), 3 training runs, with EXTENDED count sensitive gazetteers provided by Susanna Rücker
 - No Baseline models
 - 3-5: all with Gazetteer Embeddings, all without Glove, model 03 with partial and full matching, model 04 with only full model 05 with only partial matching
 - 6-8: all with Gazetteer Embeddings, all with Glove, model 06 with partial and full matching, model 07 with only full model 08 with only partial matching